CharliePalm/Francis/README.md

 you should see the result:

     if(prop("myProperty name"),1,0)
 Now that you've confirmed that everything is running smoothly, you can start creating your own formula.
-You can check out the example file at example.ts for a complicated formula example that uses all the functionality of the compiler, or just fill in the myFirstFormula.ts file with all the functionality you need.
+You can check out the example file at example.ts for a complicated formula example that uses all the functionality of the compiler, or just fill in the MyFirstFormula.ts file with all the functionality you need.

+### General Guidelines
-DB properties should be defined as they are in the example file.
+DB properties should be defined as they are in the example.
 It doesn't matter what you name the variable, but the string you pass in to the constructor MUST be the name of the property.
 That is to say, in the following example code:

     class Formula extends NotionFormulaGenerator {
         public test = new Model.Number('test2')